Adamtaranto/deRIP2/README.md

 Predict progenitor sequence of fungal repeat families by correcting for RIP-like mutations (CpA --> TpA) and cytosine deamination (C --> T) events.

+Mask RIP or deamination events from input alignment as ambiguous bases.

 # Table of contents
 * [Algorithm overview](#algorithm-overview)
 * [Options and usage](#options-and-usage)